Villa of Domitian, Sabaudia: The baths area

 The baths building has an imposing façade along the western shore of the peninsula with grandiose quays, interrupted only by two porticoed exedras near the thermal baths.
-The baths is a series of intercommunicating rooms, joined by two corridors, in the typical calidarium-tepidarium-frigidarium arrangement to form a compact block with all the other rooms including a vast rectangular gymnasium, the perimeter of which is defined by an portico covered in marble opus spicatum.
+The baths is a series of intercommunicating rooms, joined by two corridors, in the typical calidarium-tepidarium-frigidarium arrangement to form a compact block with all the other rooms, including a vast rectangular gymnasium, the perimeter of which is defined by a portico covered in marble opus spicatum.
 The corridor at the NW corner of the palaestra leads to a stairway, allowing access from the NW to the exedras and, immediately to the south, through another stairway, to the baths.
 A porticoed passage linked the front of the baths on the lake with the exedras.
 The latter consisted of three rooms with a semicircular plan, two of which faced the lake.

 The apsidal basin area

 To the north of the peninsula is the area of the apsidal basin below which most of the late-republican villa’s structures are located.
-Here Domitian's architects showed their supreme ingenuity by integrating the earlier monumental structures into the new sumptuous palace.
+Here, Domitian's architects showed their supreme ingenuity by integrating the earlier monumental structures into the new sumptuous palace.

 It included a peristyle garden whose colonnaded facade overlooked the lake.
-It was decorated with frescoes and monochrome white floor mosaics with black borders. behind the north-eastern part of the portico bordering the late Republican fish pond.
+It was decorated with frescoes and monochrome white floor mosaics with black borders, behind the north-eastern part of the portico bordering the late Republican fish pond.

 The key to the Domitian reorganisation was the construction of a U-shaped portico around the older parts.
-A corridor with two naves was created near the north edge of the portico which marked the change in elevation and defined the limit of the service area, where northwest of this corridor, were a number of rooms used as workshops.
+A corridor with two naves was created near the north edge of the portico, which marked the change in elevation and defined the limit of the service area, where northwest of this corridor, were a number of rooms used as workshops.
 On the eastern side is a modest atrium domus, perhaps the residence of the palace manager.